platformsh/platformsh-docs/docs/src/languages/elixir.md

 {{< note >}}

-The above build hook works for most cases and assumes that your `mix.exs` file is located at [your app root](../create-apps/app-reference.md#root-directory).
+That build hook works for most cases and assumes that your `mix.exs` file is located at [your app root](../create-apps/app-reference.md#root-directory).

 {{< /note >}}